My name is Jorik Mol. I was born in the Netherlands in 1987 and diagnosed as being on the Autism Spectrum at the age of

 When I got diagnosed as autistic, I hated it.
 It felt like I was not allowed the rights and ease of living everybody else seemed to have.
 I fought myself for almost twenty years, deeply ashamed of what I couldn’t help but be.

 But after meeting a dear friend, I changed my mind.

 I met another autistic young man, fell in love and was his partner for three years and, now, my best friend.
 He helped me come to terms with my autism.
-I became a teacher and found many more autistic and neurodiverse people of all ages.
+I became a teacher and found many more autistic and neurodivergent people of all ages.
 I became involved in the autistic community – the only community ever to welcome me with open arms.

 Being autistic is an identity with aspects of disability.
-We are part of the neurodiverse community.
+We are part of the neurodivergent community.
 Our identity intersects with gender, race, sexuality, gender identity, disability and class.

-I now share my life with another autistic man, write autistic fiction, teach English as a foreign language and EAP, am a personal tutor and autistic mentor; and I write and do speaking engagements to educate organisations and individuals on autism and neurodiversity.
+I now share my life with another autistic man, write autistic fiction, teach English as a foreign language, MFL and EAP, am a personal tutor and autistic mentor and I write and do speaking engagements to educate organisations and individuals on autism and neurodiversity.
 I live in Reading, UK.